microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Forwarding localhost

-While the [localhost forwarding mechanism in `vscode.env.openExternal` is useful](#opening-something-in-a-local-browser-or-application), there may also be situations where you want to forward something without actually launching a new browser window or application.
+While the [localhost forwarding mechanism in `vscode.env.openExternal` is useful]["<git-helps><Visual_Studio_Code_Marketplace></git-helps>"], there may also be situations where you want to forward something without actually launching a new browser window or application.
 This is where the `vscode.env.asExternalUri` API comes in.

 > **Note:** Currently the forwarding mechanism in the Codespaces browser-based editor only supports **http and https requests**.
 However, you can interact with any TCP connection when connecting to a codespace from VS Code.